-She was born into poverty yet Professor Ada Yonath from the Weizmann Institute of Science became one of four women to be awarded the Nobel Prize for Chemistry and the first woman in the Middle East to receive it in Science.
+She was born into poverty yet Professor Ada Yonath of the Weizmann Institute of Science, became one of four women to be awarded the Nobel Prize for Chemistry and the first woman in the Middle East to receive it in Science.
 How?
 Like Einstein, with “curiosity and passion”.

 At a special event for aspiring young researchers, recently held at Sydney’s Garvan Institute of Medical Research, Professor Yonath said that these two emotions have always been her driving force, but was quick to modestly assert she was “no Einstein” – although that could be debateable.

 From falling two floors and severely breaking her arm at aged five, whilst attempting to measure the balcony height of her four-roomed, Jerusalem apartment, shared by three families; to success many decades later for prize-winning collaborative work to determine the three dimensional structure of the ribosome – the cellular machinery that creates proteins and is the target of antibiotics – Professor Yonath’s life is a book still to be written.

 On this, her third visit to Sydney, Professor Yonath – in what she called her “Climbing the Everest beyond the Everest” lecture – shared her story with 40 senior high school students from Moriah College, Willoughby Girls, Brigidine College, Loreto Kirribilli and SCEGGS Darlinghurst.

 Earlier that day she presented to Garvan researchers a chemical account of her ribosome crystallography research, elaborating in more detail about how her team’s work could ultimately help tackle antibiotic resistance.

 “Climbing the Everest beyond the Everest is obviously a metaphor as I unfortunately never did it, but it illustrates that achieving results is not easy and unpredictable.
 It is curiosity and passion that has brought me to where I am now, while enjoying the hard work,” she told the group of up and coming researchers.